 Instrument Rating Requirements

-It is very important to know prior to embarking on an instrument flight training course exactly what is required of you, both in terms of the pre-requisite flight requirements as well as what will be expected of you during the training itself.
+It is very important to know the instrument rating requirements prior to embarking on an instrument flight training course.
+It’s also important for you to know exactly what is required of you, both in terms of the pre-requisite flight requirements as well as what will be expected of you during the training itself.

-Here is a brief outline of both the pre-requisite as well as the flight training requirements:
+Here is a brief outline of both the pre-requisite as well as the instrument rating requirements:

 1. Hold at least an FAA private pilot certificate.